-- 1. The financial statements, comprising the statement of comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards and the Corporations Regulations 2001; and - (b) give a true and fair view of the financial position as at 31 December 2018 and of the performance for the year ended on that date of the company and the consolidated entity. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 3.
-The directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A.
+- 1. The financial statements, comprising the statement of profit or loss and other comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards and the Corporations Regulations 2001; and - (b) give a true and fair view of the financial position as at 31 December 2020 and of the performance for the year ended on that date of the company and the consolidated entity. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.